 Able Veterans are required to seek employment.
 Assistance with employment is provided by a Veterans Administrations employee and from our Homeless Veterans Reintegration Program (HVRP).
 HVRP staff work closely with the VA Day Treatment Center and the Arkansas Workforce Center, This program is provided by a grant from the US Department of Labor, Veterans’ Employment and Training (VETS).

-Homeless Veterans and Veterans who are about to become homeless can also assess our Supportive Services for Veteran Families Program (SSVF).
-Veterans who qualify may receive financial aid to regain housing or can be assisted with rent, utility bills, to maintain their housing.
-This program is funded by the US Department of Veterans Affairs.
+Homeless Veterans and Veterans who are about to become homeless can also access our Supportive Services for Veteran Families Program (SSVF).
+Veterans who qualify may receive financial aid to regain housing or can be assisted with rent and/or utility bills to maintain their housing.
+This program is funded by the U.S. Department of Veterans Affairs.
+For more information, or to submit a request for assistance online, visit SSVF Arkansas.